ElinaFF/PICO/index.md

 ## A. Architecture
 > [Go back to index](#index)

-The Methabodashboards software is organize in three main package.
+MeDIC software is organized in three main package.
  - The Domain package :
- It contains all the logic that compose the Metabodashboard.
+ It contains all the logic that compose MeDIC.
  This package can access freely the Service package.
- All of the communication with the UI package must pass by the controller.
+ All the communication with the UI package must pass by the controller.
 This allows us to modify the Domain if necessary without having to modify the UI too.
  - The User Interface (UI) package :
- It contains all the classes that are used to display the web interface of the Metabodashboard.
+ It contains all the classes that are used to display the web interface of MeDIC.
  It manages only the interface and connects to the Domain by the controller only.
  - The Service package :
- It can be access by both other packages and contains methods that are frequently used in different classes.
+ It can be accessed by both other packages and contains methods that are frequently used in different classes.

 Here is a diagram that represents the communications between all three packages.